OpenNefia/Planning/Text/0001-dialog-system.md

 }
 ```

-Finally, add a `Dialog` component to the appropriate `Chara` prototype:
+Finally, add a `Dialog` component to the appropriate `Entity` prototype:

 ```yaml
 - type: Entity